AntirWiki/Antir/content/Miscellanious/Development.md

 **This is not all the folklore of Antir… if a traveler seems to be in need or want of more, they could visit the archive or send a prompt out into the wind in hopes an answer would get delivered by the Matron or her Spirits!**

 # **1364**
-%%
 Something has happened beyond the southern mountains.
-Refugees have been appearing in Blackwing towns and Riverland ports for decades, but now that trickle becomes a flood - and then cuts off entirely.
-With them, the migrants bring rumors: some dark force has been sweeping through Taluvhas, slaying kings and subjugating nations.
-The most recent arrivals say that this blighted army has nearly finished sweeping across the continent.
+Refugees from Taluvhas have been appearing in Blackwing towns and Riverland ports for decades, but now that trickle becomes a flood - and then cuts off entirely.
+With them, the migrants bring rumors: some dark force has been marching through the southern continent, slaying kings and subjugating nations.
+The most recent arrivals say that this blighted army has nearly finished sweeping across the entire continent.

 Through rumor, spy, and scrying, the truth reaches the ears of Antiran leaders - the centaur clans of Manaius have finally bent the knee.
 With that, the last independent nation of the southern continent has fallen.

 The Autumn King has conquered Taluvhas.
-%%